PolishDrBirkin/PolishDrBirkin/README.md

 * I kinda strugle with social interactions and I may say stuff that comes out different than I wanted.
 PLEASE be patient about it because I never mean to be rude or weird.
 Acknowledge me that it was rude KINDLY, and don't attack me for it

-* I'm VERY shy, kinda socially anxious too, socially awkward and paranoid.
+* I'm VERY shy if I'm alone, kinda socially anxious too, socially awkward and paranoid.
 I also can get frustrated easily if I don't like something ok I'm like a kid ok.
 Forgive me ok..

 * I LOVE LOVE CUDDLING WITH PEOPLE!!
 C+H HEAVILY ENCOURAGED, Idm sitting with ships too if you're not going to rp the ship with me!!
 I also love nuzzles ok it's cute I like it nuzzle me drools